-As you can see in the picture, the process of transfering the logfiles is independent from the process which applies the logfiles to the data at some secondary site.
+As you can see in the picture, the process of transfering the logfiles is independent from the process which replays the logfiles onto the data at some secondary site.
 Both processes can be switched on / off separately (see commands marsadm {dis,}connect and marsadm {pause,resume}-replay in section 4.2.2).
 This may be exploited: for example, you may replicate your logfiles as soon as possible (to protect against catastrophic failures), but deliberately